RuleBasedIntegration/RuleBasedIntegration.github.io/index.md

 # Welcome to Rubi, the Rule-based Integrator

 By systematically applying its extensive, coherent collection of symbolic integration rules, Rubi is able to find the optimal antiderivative of large classes of mathematical expressions.
-Also Rubi can show the rules and intermediate steps required to integrate an expression, making the system a great tool for both learning and doing mathematics.
+Also Rubi can show the rules and intermediate steps it uses to integrate an expression, making the system a great tool for both learning and doing mathematics.

 The over 6700 rules Rubi uses are organized as a decision tree based on the form of the integrand.
 Click on [Rules](https://rulebasedintegration.org/integrationRules.html) to view the mathematical formula and application conditions for each rule expressed in standard 2-D mathematical notation.